 This isn’t to say that quality kibbles can’t be a healthy part of your animal’s diet.
 But super-low cost, highly processed kibbles that you buy in bulk might not be the best bet for supplying 100% of your furred-friends calories and nutrients, especially if your animal has special diet or health needs And it’s very easy to pack on the pounds if your preferred kibble brand is loaded with filler carbs.

-What about wet dog food?
-Is it healthy enough?
+Is wet dog food healthy enough?

 Although pet owners may be tempted to switch 100% wet pet foods from kibbles, in many instances cans may not be the healthiest options.
 Wet food refers to canned meals, which humans also generally avoid themselves (if they have the means), so why should we push it on to our dear pets’ plate?
 Despite the higher price tag of wet food, it doesn’t always have to be any more fresh or nutritious than kibble, and may only be a better option if your little friend prefers the texture or perhaps if your dog suffers from constipation.
 Wet foods are generally easier to digest than dehydrated kibble pellets.